-There are many different strategy types of post acquisition integration, but here are some general post merger integration steps and best practices to follow.
+There are many different strategy types, but here are some general post merger integration steps and best practices to follow.

-While having a separate company integration team is not possible for all companies, there are some things smaller corporations can do to make sure the key integration players have a balanced and manageable workload.
-In order for post acquisition integration tasks to receive the attention they need, honest conversations between workers and Corp-Dev need to be had.
+While having a separate company merger team is not possible for all companies, there are some things smaller corporations can do to make sure the key players have a balanced and manageable workload.
+In order for post acquisition tasks to receive the attention they need, honest conversations between workers and Corp-Dev need to be had.
 What can actually be accomplished?
-Are there day-to-day tasks or projects that can be handed off to other employees while certain people work on integration?
-In some cases, companies might consider hiring temporary workers and building this into the integration budget.
-The integration budget needs to be looked at very closely and with realistic eyes.
+Are there day-to-day tasks or projects that can be handed off to other employees while certain people work on merging?
+In some cases, companies might consider hiring temporary workers and building this into the budget.
+The budget needs to be looked at very closely and with realistic eyes.

 Lack of clear expectations can bring chaos and negative emotions to mergers and acquisitions.
 Luckily, expectations can be set by prioritizing tasks for the business integration plan, that lead back to the key objective.
 More specifically, the power to ask the right questions, at the right time, can be harnessed through daily, or almost daily, sequencing and prioritizing with the target company.
-This will be scary at first for the target company, and perhaps for you, too, as the post acquisition integration practitioner, but the benefits are immense.
+This will be scary at first for the target company, and perhaps for you, too, but the benefits are immense.

 Another advantage of sequencing, stemming directly from the above points, is that the increased contact with the target company about priorities will allow critical conversations to come to the floor earlier in the life-cycle of the deal.
 Limiting priorities (everything cannot be high priority) allows stakeholders to see the reality of the deal (what will and will not happen in the future) and reduces churn because it becomes clear early on that not everyone will get what he/she wants out of the deal.